adhyanchawla/networking-fundamentals/TCP.md

     - Window Size (RWND) -- Receiver Window
         - 16 bit to 64 KB
-        - Updated with each Acknowldgement
+        - Updated with each Acknowledgement
         - Tells the sender how much to send before waiting for ACK
         - Receiver can decide to decrease the window size (out of memory) -- very critical stuff